17th Annual Symposium

 March 5-7, 2021

-The “Visions of the End” Symposium is hosted by the Marco Institute for Medieval and Renaissance Studies at the University of Tennessee, Knoxville.
+The “Visions of the End” Symposium was hosted by the Marco Institute for Medieval and Renaissance Studies at the University of Tennessee, Knoxville.
 Additional support comes from the Samuel H. Kress Foundation and the UT Office of Research SARIF Scholarly Projects Fund.

 A PDF of the full program is available here.